 Pour 1 tablespoon olive oil into a large pan and add chopped onions and garlic.
 Fry on medium heat until onions and garlic are slightly brown.
 Your kitchen will smell terrific, and you’re just getting started!
 Add vegetable broth, stewed tomatoes, both chili powders, salt, and cumin.
 Simmer for 15-20 minutes until tomatoes are cooked through.

-Serve soup in festive bowls with avocado slices, a squeeze or two of lime juice, a liberal dash of cilantro, and as many tortilla strips as your heart desires.
+Serve your delicious soup in festive bowls with avocado slices, a squeeze or two of lime juice, a liberal dash of cilantro, and as many tortilla strips as your heart desires.
 We love tortilla strips and find that it’s hard to put too many into this soup.
 But eat fast, because they do get soggy.

 Serves 4-6 hungry guests.
 This soup is especially good with vegan, gluten-free cornbread and/or beer.
 If you do end up with leftovers, you can freeze them, or devour them in the next couple of days.
 You will be utterly delighted by this simple, inexpensive, and satisfying meal.
 Stay warm and enjoy!

 |Don't you just hate it when you are looking for a recipe, and you have to scroll through dozens of pages before you get to the recipe way down at the bottom of the page?

 That's because they are trying to make money off you and Google requires it.
 We don't care - we're here to share recipes with you, and will never make you scroll through several pages only to get to what you want - the recipe.
 That said, it does cost us money to run the site, so if you like something you found here, please consider donating to support The Happy Gluten Free Vegan!